Woodroad Viaduct: Background and design

 During the late 1840s, the Glasgow, Dumfries and Carlisle Railway company embarked on the construction of a southern extension of the Glasgow, Paisley, Kilmarnock and Ayr Railway to connect through to the border city of Carlisle.
 The selected route necessitated the construction of a crossing over the Lugar Water near the town of Cumnock; the task of designing this structure was assigned to the civil engineer John Miller, who had prior professional involvement in the company, in particular the surveying of the route.
 Millar decided upon the use of a relatively elegant ashlar masonry viaduct for this crossing.

 As built, the sandstone viaduct has a length of 229 metres and reaches a peak height of 49.2 metres at one point, though the average height of the structure is 28.8 metres.
 Efforts were made to keep both the deck and the approaches relatively level; the northern approach has a 1 in 200 gradient, while the southern approach has a less gentle gradient of 1 in 150.
 It has 14 semi-circular ashlar arches, nine of them having a span of 15.24 metres and the remainder possessing a 9.1 metre span, these smaller arches being placed at the ends of the structure.
 The thrust pressure line is close to the centre of each arch ring; the rings of the main arches have a thickness of 610mm (one twenty-fifth of the span), resulting in a calculated horizontal pressure present upon the arch's keystone of roughly 254 tonnes.

 In line with the practice of famed bridge-builder and civil engineer Thomas Telford, the viaduct features hollow piers and spandrels, which has the benefit of reducing the weight bearing on the structure's foundations.
 The piers located between the larger arches have a thickness of 2.1 metres at their tops, complete with a 610mm-wide central void; while the piers of the smaller arches have a thickness of 1.5 metres at the top along with a 300mm void.
 The smaller arches are deliberately separated from the main ones by 5 metre-thick abutments.
-The abutments present at either end of the whole structure, where the viaduct connects with the adjacent embankments, are possess a thickness of 7 metres.
+The abutments present at either end of the whole structure, where the viaduct connects with the adjacent embankments, have a thickness of 7 metres.